TadiT7/treble_experimentations_wiki/Nokia-1.md

 ## *Hardware Support (For vendor from build 00WW_0_)*

 ## TL;DR
-- What works flawlessly: Flashlight, Speaker, Camera (Explain below), Microphone, Bluetooth, USB, Graphics and GPS (Android 8.1 only)
+- What works flawlessly: Wi-Fi (Android 8.1), Sensors (Except internal thermal sensors), Flashlight, Speaker, Camera (Explain below), Microphone, Bluetooth, USB, Graphics and GPS (Android 8.1 only)
-- What doesn't work or work improperly (TL;DR): Sensors, GPS (Android 9), Camera (Explain below), FM Radio, Storage, SIM and Built-in GMS from Android 8.1.
+- What doesn't work or work improperly (TL;DR): Sensors, GPS (Android 9), Camera (Explain below), FM Radio, Storage, SIM and Built-in GMS (Android 8.1).

 ## Sensors
 - Can't detect any thermal sensors (example: battery's temp, battery's voltage).
-- Accelerometer, Light and Proximity sensors works fine.

-## GPS (Android 9):
+## GPS (Android 9 only):
-- Works, kind of (No GPS signal, but does when have Wi-Fi and Mobile data connection around).
+- No GPS signal, but does when have Wi-Fi and Mobile data connection around.

 ## Camera
 - Theoretically works perfectly.
 - Unoptimized Camera app.
 Which leads to low-lighting on both front and back camera.
 Installing Stock ROM's Camera app might help but won't save pics.
 - Camera app from Android 4.x will fix everything (Not Gallery app from MediaTek, Must be Stock Google Gallery or Camera ones).

-## Wi-Fi:
+## Wi-Fi (Android 9):
-- Works.
-Tethering doesn't work with Android 9.
+-  Tethering doesn't work.

 ## Storage:
-- Works.
-But, Files app doesn't like you showing Internal storage (Constantly crashing app).
+- Files app will crash if you trying to show Internal storage.
 If you made it crashed constantly.
 Clean up the app data will do the trick.
 - By default, the Files app icon on Launcher will be disabled.
-- Use a launcher shortcut to launch the app or in Storage settings.
+Go to Storage settings to explore.
 - Use Google's Files app (Previously Files go).
 It will show you both Internal and SD card storage without any compromises.

 ## SIM: